Samarth26/Simulation-And-Modelling/README.md

-# Simulation-And-Modelling, Telephony network across a highwau
+# Simulation-And-Modelling, Telephony network across a highway

 ## Project Description
 The intent of this project is to simulate a telephony network across a highway.
 Calls and positions of calls are drawn from a random variate.